polyfem/polyfem.github.io/docs/tutorials/sling-shot/sling-shot.md

     }
     ]
     ```
-4. Since the sphere is all free and the only actuator are the fingers, there is no need to set dirichlet boundary conditions for the sphere.
-As for the rubber band, although most part of the rubber band is free to move, the two sides of the rubber band need to be static like attached to two poles.
-Then the dirichlet boundary condition with `"id":3` is set to zero for the two ends of the rubber band.
+4. Since the sphere is all free and the only actuator are the fingers, there is no need to set Dirichlet boundary conditions for the sphere.
+As for the rubber band, although most of the rubber band is free to move, the two sides of the rubber band need to be static like attached to two poles.
+Then the Dirichlet boundary condition with `"id":3` is set to zero for the two ends of the rubber band.
     ```json
     "boundary_conditions": {
         "obstacle_displacements": [